Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 * Navigate to data-cleaning/ to find the scripts that were used for preprocessing the datasets.
 * The 311 service complaint dataset hasn't been added to this repository since the dataset was greater than 7GB.
 * The pre-processed datasets can be found in the dataset directory.
+* The two datasets, Airbnb and 311 service complaints were merged together on the zipcode.
+* The merged dataset that was used for feature selection and further pre-processing was the Airbnb_Service_complaints.csv

 ### Break down into end to end tests